inductiva/inductiva/inductiva/fluids/fluid_tank/README.md

 ### Example

-The SPH engines available for running this scenario are DualSPHysics and SplishSplash.
+The SPH simulators available for running this scenario are DualSPHysics and SplishSplash.

 Albeit this is a quite simple simulation scenario, the Fluid Tank Scenario illustrates the SPH capabilities of the API.
 If you would like to use other more complex SPH scenarios,